NorVirae/NeoBanka/README.md

 This will start placing demo orders against the orderbook API so you can see the chart and book fill up.

-Frontend features - Why it matters
+Frontend features - Why it matters for winning main track hackaton
 -----------------

 Our recognized interface delivers professional-grade trading capabilities: